 Here Today, Gone Tomorrow (Bonner/Harris/Jones/Middlebrooks/Robinson/Satchell/Webster): released in 1990 as a bonus track on the Rykodisc version of David Live; also included on the 2004 EMI reissue.
 On the Ryko edition, it was incorrectly credited to Bowie, as it's a cover of the song 'Here Today And Gone Tomorrow' from the 1968 Ohio Players album Observations In Time.

 "Heroes" (Bowie/Eno): a number of versions exists.
 The 3'32" version was released as the first single of the album with the same name (RCA PB 1121) and reissued a/o on Best Of Bowie.
 Most if not all edits released on CD (e.g. ChangesBowie and Best Of Bowie) were recreations; the real thing only appeared from Nothing Has Changed onwards.
 The LP version lasts 6'07" and was released on 12" in both the US (RCA 11151, promo only) and Spain (RCA PC 1121).
 A 5'19" edit is included on the Australian/New Zealand editions of The Best Of Bowie LP.
 In 1997, an Aphex Twin Remix, which has Bowie's vocals overdubbed on Glass's interpretation of the music, appeared on a special bonus 3" CD-single (Point Music SADP-5) accompanying the Japanese issue of Philip Glass's "Heroes" Symphony.
 A marginally shorter edit of this remix, trimming a few seconds from the fade in and out, was included in 2003 on the Aphex Twin 26 Mixes For Cash compilation.
 For David Guetta's remake, see 'Just For One Day (Heroes)'.
 All variations of "Heroes" were included on the box set A New Career In A New Town.
 A 3'25" video clip of the song is featured on The Video Collection and the Best Of Bowie DVD.
 German and French versions are discussed under "Helden" and "Héros" respectively.
 From 1978 onwards, the song has been played on every consecutive tour.
 On the 1983 Serious Moonlight tour, Bowie opened "Heroes" with an excerpt from 'Lavender Blue' (Anonymous).
-Officiallly released live versions are found on the Stage, The Bridge School Concerts Vol. 1 and The Concert For New York City CDs and the Serious Moonlight, Ricochet (incomplete version), Live Aid, Glass Spider, The Freddie Mercury Tribute Concert and the A Reality Tour videos/CDs/DVDs; a video from the Isle of Wight Festival (13-06-04) is available through iTunes.
+Officiallly released live versions are found on the B-side of the 40th Anniversary "Heroes" picture disc (Marc, 09-09-77; Parlophone DBHERO 40), the Stage, Live In Berlin (1978), Welcome To The Blackout, The Bridge School Concerts Vol. 1 and The Concert For New York City albums and the Serious Moonlight, Ricochet (incomplete version), Live Aid, Glass Spider, The Freddie Mercury Tribute Concert and the A Reality Tour videos/CDs/DVDs; a video from the Isle of Wight Festival (13-06-04) is available through iTunes.

 "Héros" (Bowie/Eno): the French version of "Heroes" was released as a single in France (RCA PB 9167), Canada (RCA PB-50398) and Australia (RCA 20629).
 It appeared in 2007 on the compilation The Record Producers - Tony Visconti.
 A 6'07" English/French version appeared on the French album (RCA PL 42373), which itself was re-released in 1984 as "Take-off Heroes" (RCA NL 83857).
 This version was also released on a German 12" (RCA PC 9821) in 1982 and the US promo Sinmix Presents The B.L.A.S.T.
 Modern Rock Program #34 in 1998.
 Both the French and German single and album versions of "Heroes" were compiled on the 'Heroes EP' in the A New Career In A New Town box set.